Koon-Kiat/Spam-And-Phishing-Detection-Using-Machine-Learning/readme.md

 - **BERT Feature Extraction:** Leveraging BERT to extract contextual features from email content, which improves the model's understanding of the text.

-- **Ensemble Learning:** Combining multiple models (e.g., Logistic Regression, SVM, XGBoost) using meta-modeling techniques to improve predictive performance and robustness.
+- **Ensemble Learning:** Combining multiple models (e.g., Logistic Regression, SVM, XGBoost) using meta-modeling techniques to improve predictive performance and robustness.'

+- **Noise Injection**: Adding controlled random variations to features to improve model generalization and reduce overfitting.

 - **Hyperparameter Optimization with Optuna:** Using Optuna to systematically tune model hyperparameters, ensuring optimal settings for better accuracy and reduced overfitting.